sagemath/trac_to_gh/Issue 7233.md

 # Issue 7233: [with patch, positive review] adapted SymmetricGroupAlgebra to the category framework

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7233

 Original creator: hivert